[Music] Haruomi Hosono and the Yellow Magic Orchestra

-He embodies a strong free-wheeling creative ethos that dismantles the plasticity of genre and bends it to his artistic will.
-He's the enigmatic chameleon auteur of his own idiosyncratic musical universe, playing host to an encyclopaedic plethora of sonic and cultural influences, his immense catalog of exuberant cross-pollination is impossible to pigeon hole.
-Hosono pioneered the "sight-seeing" concept, a mode of creation and listening, where both the artist and the listener should view themselves as nomadic island hopping musical tourists, absorbing all the exotic sights and sounds of foreign cultures with a fresh perspective and open frame of mind.
+Hosono embodies a strong free-wheeling creative ethos that dismantles the plasticity of genre and bends it to his artistic will.
+He's the enigmatic chameleon auteur of his own idiosyncratic musical universe, playing host to an encyclopaedic plethora of sonic dimensions and cultural influences, his immense catalog of exuberant cross-pollination is impossible to pigeon hole.
+Hosono pioneered the "sight-seeing" concept, a mode of creation and listening, where both the artist and the listener should view themselves as nomadic island hopping musical tourists, absorbing all the exotic sights and sounds of foreign cultures with a fresh perspective and open mind.

 Haruomi Hosono was in born in Minato-ku, Tokyo, on July 9th, 1947, he is the grandson of Masabumi Hosono, the only Japanese survivor of the Titanic.
 Hosono began dedicating himself to music from an early age.
 As a kid, he grew up with an obsession for American pop culture, surrounded by piles of 78rpm "boogie-woogie" records which captured his imagination and would influence his ventures into rock, folk and country music.
 Hosono bought his first guitar at age 12, formed his first band at 14, and was also heavily influenced by Manga, Cinema and Rakugo in addition to music.

-In '73, the same year that Happy End disbanded, Hosono assembled a crew of talented studio musicians, Tin Pan Alley, to live and record music together in a tiny rented Tokyo apartment, stacked to the ceiling with instruments and recording equipment.
-This ensemble would play alongside Hosono on all his future solo projects and became his trusted live band.
+In '73, the same year that Happy End disbanded, Hosono assembled a crew of talented studio musicians, Tin Pan Alley, to live and record music together in a tiny Tokyo apartment, stacked to the ceiling with instruments and recording equipment.
+This ensemble would play alongside Hosono on all his future solo projects and perform as his live band.
 During this time, Hosono was becoming increasingly infatuated with the sonic nostalgia of mid-century Americana and the intoxicating exotica sounds of island "paradise", exemplified by American lounge musician Martin Denny.

 "I get bored real easy.
 It's always the same.
 If I'm making techno, I'll want to listen to country.
-Like if you're eating something sweet, you'll want to eat something savoury, That's how you get fat!" - Hosono (2019)
+Like if you're eating something sweet, you'll want to eat something savoury, That's how you get fat!" - Hosono

-Hosono originally intended YMO to be a one-off stand-alone project, to transform traditional Japanese compositions into something entirely modern and electronic, while exploring the sounds of computerised exotica that would parody the western interpretations of oriental music, encapsulated by the group's lovingly sarcastic cover of Martin Denny's "Firecracker", which became an international hit and launched the band's career.
+Hosono originally intended YMO to be a one-off stand-alone project, to transform traditional Japanese compositions into something entirely modern and electronic, while exploring the sounds of computerised exotica that would parody the western interpretations of "oriental music", encapsulated by the group's lovingly sarcastic cover of Martin Denny's "Firecracker", which became an international hit and launched the band's career.

-The technological innovations, cultural impact and international success of Yellow Magic Orchestra's music redefined a whole era of popular culture, known in Japan as the "YMO generation".
+The technological innovations, cultural impact and international success of Yellow Magic Orchestra's music redefined a whole era of popular culture, which later became known in Japan as the "YMO generation".
 The influential group released seven albums from 1978 until disbanding in 1983, including the pivotal album "Solid State Survivor" in 1979.
 YMO became a cultural phenomenon in Japan and gained a huge cult following overseas, which led them to tour extensively across the globe.
 The group had multiple platinum records and even featured on Soul Train.